kaladivo/the-ultimate-timer/README.md

 # The ultimate timer
-This repository contains code for the timer tool I build.
+This repository contains code for the timer tool I built.
 I decided to create it because I was unable to find any other timer app that does not look like app from year 2000.

 I plan to extend this app and make it better with more features.
 See todo.md file.